All the Sins: Season 2

 Set in 1999, fifteen years before the story of season 1, Jussi Ritola, police officer in a small town of Varjakka in Northern Finland, starts to investigate the death of two of his wife’s colleagues.
 The victims had been developing a revolutionary touch screen technology in the company of a local businessman and member of the town’s conservative religious community.
 The whole town has got to take part in the international technology boom.
 As Ritola investigates the deaths of the couple, the religious community starts to protect its members.
 The community is also shaken by a movement led by women that has landed in the town and is preaching the dawning of a new age.
 The millennium is nearing its end and an obscure atmosphere of expectation hovers over everything, while Ritola’s murder investigation leads his personal life and the entire town into a crisis.

+Season 3

+The detectives Lauri Räihä and Sanna Tervo - who are each in the middle of very personal crises - return to Varjakka to investigate the murder of the former county constable five years after the serial killer was murdering laestadian men last time.
+In the search of a copycat they are helped by police officer Jussi Ritola, who is burdened by his own fraud from the past.